<< South Coast of England >> Next to Stroud

 Caves of Nottingham then bus back to Kirkby (Thursday, 30th May)

 Day 83 ~ All those years I lived in Nottingham and I never even knew about the city's amazing caves.
-So I'd booked a tour the day before for an early stroll below the city before heading north to Kirkby.
+So I had booked a tour yesterday for an early stroll below the city before heading north to Kirkby.

 The first challenge was finding the entrance.
-It's not the most obvious place but with the help of Google Maps I found it eventually.
+It's not the most obvious place in the world but with the help of Google Maps I found it eventually.

 The tour guide was a bit of a laugh and I must say it was money well spent.
 Afterwards, I walked across town via the good old Victoria Center seeking nostalgia.
-I used to do the journey from Nottingham back to Kirkby-in-Ashefield very regularly (maybe twive a month) and the routine of finding and then catching the 84 or the 61 to Mansfield seemed etched into me, even all these years later.
-Things change though...
+I used to do the journey from Nottingham back to Kirkby-in-Ashefield very regularly (maybe twice a month) and the routine of finding and then catching the 84 or the 61 to Mansfield seemed etched into my memory, even all these years later.
+It quickly became apparent that things had changed though...

 No 84 or 61 any more.
 Now it's "the Threes".
-It reminded my of Ben Elton's hillarious standup comedy sketch about that back in the late 1990s which included "more names for buses".
+This name change reminded my of Ben Elton's hillarious standup comedy sketch about all that marketing kind of thing back in the late 1990s which included "more names for buses".

 "A Wank Tank!"

-The journey was a bit intimidating.
+The journey was a bit irritating, I have to admit.
 Sat in front of me was a God Squad guy listening to his bible class.
-Thanks for letting us all listening in to all that bollocks.
+Thanks for letting us all listen to all your religious bollocks.

 I had to stop on the way to Kirkby and get off to visit my favourite fish & chip shop in Hucknall - the Annesley Road Fish Bar.

-Once I arrived back in good old Kirkby I was in the unusual situation with a few hours to kill before popping in to see Jeff & Margaret.
+Once I arrived back in good old Kirkby I was in the unusual situation of having a few hours to kill before arranging to pop in to see Jeff & Margaret.
 So I set off for long walk, taking in old haunts.

 The first port of call was Kingsway and Greenacres estate, where I lived until leaving for university.

-I popped down to an old haunt, Kingsway Estate, where a few of my first friends lived...
-Cobby, Hobbsy and lots of other who I admired, such as Andy Shaw and Mark Simpson who I must thank for securing my first ever date, with the very pretty Jane Severn.
+I popped down to an old haunt, Kingsway Estate, where a few of my first friends used to live...
+Cobby, Hobbsy and lots of others who I admired, such as Andy Shaw and Mark Simpson, who I must thank for securing my first ever date, with the very pretty Jane Severn.
 Needless to say the "date" was a disaster and Jane packed me in a week later!

 After the school, I passed by another nostalgic site - the gate to the path down to Kingsway park, where I spend endless hours trying to improve my football and cricket skills with Cobby, Hilly and a few other lads.

-Still further on, down the hill, I passed my first place of work: E. A. Birds, the Butchers - where I worked for five weeks during the summer holiday before going to university.
-Jobs were so scarce I had to lie to them and tell them I wanted actually learn the trade and become a bucther.
+Still further on, down the hill into Kirkby itself, I passed my first ever place of work: E. A. Birds, the Butchers - where I worked for five weeks during the summer holiday before going to university.
+Jobs were so scarce I had to lie to them and tell them I wasn't going to university but wanted to actually learn the trade and become a butcher.
 Consequently I went in at the bottom of the pile and my first day was spent in the gut room with a "colleague" who more or less threatened me with his very sharp knife.
-Ninety pigs were slaughtered per hour and after having their hair scraped off them the first part of prok processing was to slit the pig, hung from its hind libs, down the middle, cut out all the digestive tract from thoat to anus and chuck it into our welcoming arms in the appropriately named room.
+Ninety pigs were slaughtered per hour and after having their hair scraped off them, the first part of prok processing was to slit the pig, hung from its hind libs, down the middle, cut out all the digestive tract from thoat to anus and chuck it into our welcoming arms in the appropriately named room.

 My job was to literally squeeze the shit out of the small (i.e. long) intestines and then hang them up, presumaby to be collected to make sausages out of.
 At the end of the batch of pigs, the worst task of all was to take three huge bins full of large intestines down to the "bone hole".
 There was no lift.
 Each barrel had to be rocked side-to-side to take it to the smelliest, most fly-infested place I've ever experienced (this was in the summer, remember) and somehow slide the bin down into the stink hole before the next batch of pigs was due to come through.